slott56/TigerShark/docs/source/design/xml_extract.rst

 Nesting
 =======

-It appears that nested annotations is not a good idea.
+It appears that deeply-nested annotations are not a good idea.

 For example::

     attr_name = Annotated[list[Annotated[str, ...]], MaxItems(1)]

-Seems to wind up with some internal structural issues.
+This seem to wind up with some internal structural issues.
+It's difficult to get a ``match`` statement with proper ``case`` clauses.

 This needs to be done as follows:

 ::